-Dr. Kennedy’s Four Bases posted by David Self on Oct 04, 2016
+Dr. Kennedy’s Four Bases posted by Evangelism Explosion on Oct 04, 2016

 I attended my first EE Clinic in 1976 and visited Coral Ridge Presbyterian sponsored clinics three times in the next 12 months.
 At the beginning of each clinic Dr. Kennedy taught his Biblical Basis for Evangelism Explosion.
 In Malang, Indonesia last August, as representatives of EE from around the globe gathered to share and plan, I reflected often upon how pleased Dr. Kennedy would be to see his dream lived out.
 While I never recall his using a baseball analogy during this lecture, it may be apropos in this instance.
 His four bases of evangelism:

 First Base: Every Christian is to be a witness.
 This principle is embodied in EE’s vision statement: “Every nation equipping every people group and every age group to witness to every person.”
 It was the driving force behind every meeting, speaker, focus group and program of the Third Triennial Congress of Nations.
 Multiplying nations increased from 30 at our first Congress in Kuala Lumpur to 78 this year.
 Testimony after testimony recounted divine appointments from Azerbaijan to Zimbabwe as trained witnesses shared the gospel.